Tuesday, October 8, 2013

 Tuesday, September 3, 2013

-The visitation service was last night.
-I have never been to a service where the ushers have to seat you in the chapel because there are so many people standing in line.
-As the line went down, they moved a few rows of seated people to the standing line.
-By the time we got closer to the front of the line, the pews were almost full.
-Many students from his school were there as well as a lot of older people.
+I haven’t gone to a service where the ushers sat you because so many people stood in line.
+As the line shortened, they moved a few rows of seated people to the line of people standing.
+The pews were almost full when we approached the front of the line.
+Many students from his school were there, as were many older people.

 Thursday, August 29, 2013

-A friend of mine wrote a note to the family on facebook last night.
-It was a nice tribute, and it made me cry.
-One of the things she said was, “You raised a young man who completed his godly purpose on this earth in only 18 years.
+One night, a friend wrote a note to the family on Facebook.
+She said, “You raised a young man who completed his godly purpose on this earth in only 18 years.
 It takes so many of us so many more years to do the same.”
-What an amazing statement!

 Tuesday, August 27, 2013